 Ahead of both meetings last season you spoke about the transfer speculation surrounding Jed Wallace at the time.
 Are you surprised at how that has died down since?

 Middlesbrough were in for him a couple of summers ago and then I think Aston Villa might have been linked and he had a really, really good start to last season and scored 10 goals but then didn’t score after 28 January at Leeds.
 I wonder how much the whole situation with coronavirus and things tightening up slightly financially means that Wallace isn’t in the sights of upper Championship clubs, who might have previously had around £10 million to spend on him.
 If this was a normal summer I’m sure there would have been some interest but there’s less movement in the market so it looks like he’s going to stay.

-How is Gary Rowett likely to set up his side at the Brentford Community Stadium?
+How is Gary Rowett likely to set up his side on Saturday afternoon?

 I’d say, almost certainly, 5-2-3.
 I’ll go through the likely team: Bialkowski, Romeo, Hutchinson, Pearce, Cooper, Malone, Woods, Leonard, Wallace, Bennett, Smith.

 Millwall have won two of the last three meetings between the two sides at The Den; what’s your score prediction for this one?

 I’d imagine this will be a low scoring game but they have been so solid at the back, so I’ll go for a repeat of last season and say 1-0 to Millwall.